The Dream is over.

-One obvious problem with this plan is the word pig was not used exclusively by the black population.
-In actual fact, it was old English slang for police, adopted predominantly by the white middle-class anti-establishment movement of the 1960s.
-The idea the police would infer the use of the word meant the perpetrators were black is ridiculous.
+An obvious problem with this plan is the word pig was not used exclusively by, or associated with, the black population.
+In actual fact it was old English slang for police, adopted predominantly by the white middle-class anti-establishment movement of the 1960s.
+The idea the police would infer the use of the word meant the perpetrators were black is an enormous stretch of imagination.

 Since everyone involved with the murders that night were white and middle class, it's fairly obviously they would have known this.
-Perhaps Manson himself realized how weak his plan was, because according to Bugliosi, the next night he ordered more murders, again with the intention been to make it appear they had been committed by blacks.
+Perhaps Manson himself realized how weak his plan was, as according to Bugliosi the next night he ordered more murders, again with the intention to make it appear they had been committed by blacks.

 On August 10th, Tex Watson, Linda Kasabian, Susan Atkins, Steve Grogan and Leslie Van Houten again took to the streets of Los Angeles looking for more victims.
 Although joined initially by Manson, he would leave before anybody was killed.
 Happening at the home of Leno and Rosemary LaBianca at 3301 Waverly Drive, a similar tale of bloody murder unfolded inside and more inflammatory slogans were written in blood on the walls.

 According to Linda Kasabian the idea this time was to take LaBianca's wallet and leave it in a black area of town.
 Manson's diabolical intention was that a black man would find the wallet, use the credit cards and subsequently be blamed for the murders.